hoprnet/hoprnet/docs/hopr-documentation/old_docs/core-concepts/tokens/native-tokens.md

 - **Symbol:** MATIC
 - **Block Explorer URL:** [https://explorer.matic.network](https://explorer.matic.network)

-To get MATIC, you can use the MATIC bridge at [https://wallet.matic.network/](https://wallet.matic.network/) to convert them from ETH.
+To get MATIC, you can use the MATIC bridge at [https://wallet.matic.network/](https://wallet.matic.network/) to convert them from gETH.
 You can also use a tool such as [Uniswap](https://app.uniswap.org).

 Once you have MATIC in your Metamask wallet, send some to your node wallet, at the address shown when your node starts up.